melezhik/jam/README.md

 `application source directory' should be also in the `sources` list.

 - And finally the `stack` parameter points certain pinto stack to add dependencies to.
-Of course we should create it before:
+Of course we should create first:

     pinto new hello-world-example-stack

-Now it's time to give a try to pjam to create distributive:
+Now it's time to give a try to pjam to create distributive ... and it's very easy!

     export PINTO_EDITOR=cat
     export PINTO_REPOSITORY_ROOT=/home/pinto/repo/